 Free Trial of QTM4J with inbuilt exploratory testing

-The Exploratory Testing Process
+What is the Exploratory Testing Process

 A typical but not necessary the only approach to exploratory testing uses Session Based Test Management (SBTM) as follows: